-As Executive Director of GRIT (Edmonton), Barb provides leadership for advancing inclusive early learning, childcare and is a strong advocate upholding the rights of children with disabilities.
+As Chief Executive Officer of GRIT (Edmonton), Barb provides leadership for advancing inclusive early learning and childcare and is a strong advocate upholding the rights of children with disabilities.

-Barb work is grounded in the core values of applying research to practice, family engagement, and life-long learning.
-Through advocacy and leveraging partnerships, Barb was successful in launching ASaP (Access, Support and Participation) an innovative adult capacity-building project to build upon the knowledge, skills and confidence of early childhood educators.
-ASaP has now scaled across Alberta.
+Barb’s work is grounded in the core values of applying research to practice, family engagement, and life-long learning.
+A recent success has been in launching ASaP (Access, Support and Participation) an innovative project to build upon the knowledge, skills and confidence of early childhood educators to meaningfully include all children in their programs.
+ASaP has now scaled across Alberta and Canada.

-She is indebted for the mentorship and learning received from so many individuals and looks forward to continued learning with the Bredin Centre board.
+She is indebted for the mentorship and learning received from so many individuals who have shaped her values and knowledge and looks forward to continued learning with the Bredin Centre Board.

-Barb sits on the Governance and Human Resources committee.
+Barb joined the Board in 2021 and sits on the Governance and Human Resources committee.